Billie Eilish: 2018–2020: When We All Fall Asleep, Where Do We Go?

-On the day of release for her single "When the Party's Over", Eilish was featured in Vanity Fair's "73 Questions" rapid-fire questionnaire video series by Joe Sabia who revisited a previous interview from October 2017.
+On the day of release for her single "When the Party's Over", Eilish was featured in Vanity Fair's "73 Questions" rapid-fire questionnaire video series by Joe Sabia, who revisited an interview from October 2017.
 The resulting video was a side-by-side time capsule of both interviews showing her growth in popularity over one year.
 She signed a talent contract with Next Management for fashion and beauty endorsements in October 2018.
-She was placed on the 2018 Forbes 30 Under 30 list in November of that year, and released the single "Come Out and Play" in November 2018, which was written for a holiday-themed Apple commercial.
+She was placed on the 2018 Forbes 30 Under 30 list in November of that year, and released the single "Come Out and Play" in November 2018, which was written for a holiday-themed Apple Inc. commercial.
 In early January 2019, Don't Smile at Me reached 1 billion streams on Spotify, making her the youngest artist to top 1 billion streams on a project.
 That month, Eilish released "Bury a Friend" as the third single from her debut album When We All Fall Asleep, Where Do We Go?, along with "When I Was Older", a single inspired by the 2018 film Roma, which appeared on the compilation album Music Inspired by the Film Roma.
-In February, Eilish partnered with YouTube for a documentary mini-series titled "A Snippet Into Billie's Mind".
-"Wish You Were Gay", her fourth single from the album, was released on March 4, 2019.When We All Fall Asleep, Where Do We Go? was released on March 29, 2019.
-Spotify launched a "multi-level campaign behind the album", creating a multi-media playlist and "new product features" that Spotify stated "allow for vertical video content, custom assets, and editorial storylines all with the goal of creating more meaningful and engaging context for [Eilish's] fans."
+In February, Eilish partnered with YouTube on a documentary miniseries, "A Snippet Into Billie's Mind".
+"Wish You Were Gay", her fourth single from the album, was released on March 4, 2019.

+When We All Fall Asleep, Where Do We Go? was released on March 29, 2019.
+Spotify launched a "multi-level campaign behind the album", creating a multimedia playlist and "new product features" that Spotify said "allow for vertical video content, custom assets, and editorial storylines, all with the goal of creating more meaningful and engaging context for [Eilish's] fans."
 In Los Angeles, Spotify set up a "pop-up enhanced album experience", which included different artwork and a "multi-sensory" experience of each track for fans.
-The album debuted atop the Billboard 200 as well as on the UK Albums Chart, making Eilish the first artist born in the 2000s to have a number-one album in the United States, and the youngest female ever to have a number-one album in the United Kingdom.
+The album debuted atop the Billboard 200 as well as on the UK Albums Chart, making Eilish the first artist born in the 2000s to have a number-one album in the U.S. and the youngest female ever to have a number-one album in the United Kingdom.
 Upon the album's debut, Eilish broke the record for most simultaneously charting Hot 100 songs by a female artist, with 14, after every song from the album, excluding "Goodbye", charted on the Hot 100.
 The fifth single from the album, "Bad Guy", was released in conjunction with the album.
 A remix of the song featuring Justin Bieber was released in July 2019.
 In August, Bad Guy peaked at number-one in the US, ending Lil Nas X's record-breaking 19 weeks at number-one with "Old Town Road".
 She is the first artist born in the 2000s and the youngest artist since Lorde (with "Royals") to have a number-one single.